toby-adedipe/udacity-books/README.md

 # My-Books Project

-This project is website that functions like a librabry.
+This project is website that functions like a library.
 You can search for a book and add it to the library under 3 sections, the ones you "Want to read", the ones you've "read" and the ones you are "currently reading".

 ## Installation and development